King's Trust: Subsidiaries

 The trust has five charitable subsidiaries, each of which has its own board of trustees: King's Trust International, King's Trust Australia, King's Trust Canada, King's Trust New Zealand, and King's Trust America.

 In 2019, the then Prince's Trust International also operated in Barbados, Greece, India, Jamaica, Jordan, Malta and Pakistan.

 The trust also has one non-charitable subsidiary, King's Trust Trading Limited, which is responsible for the trust's commercial activities.

-The King's Trust Group
+King's Trust Group

-The King's Trust Group's mission is to transform lives and build sustainable communities across the world.
-Together, the group of the then Prince's Trust charities supported around 90,000 people during 2019–20.

 Established in 2018, the King's Trust Group includes the work of the King's Trust in the UK alongside a group of charities including: King's Trust International, King's Trust Australia, King's Trust New Zealand, King's Trust Canada and most recently King's Trust USA.
 Through the King's Trust Group young people are supported to access education, employment and self-employment in Australia, Barbados, Canada, Greece, India, Jordan, Malta, New Zealand and Pakistan.
 During 2019–20, the then Prince's Trust Group started supporting young people in Ghana, Kenya, Rwanda, Trinidad and Tobago, Jamaica, and Malaysia.
 Similar projects were later launched in Uganda, Tanzania, and Nigeria.

 The Aga Khan is the global founding patron of the King's Trust Group.
-American singer and songwriter, Lionel Richie, is the founding global ambassador of the Global Ambassador Group.
+American singer and songwriter Lionel Richie is the founding global ambassador of the Global Ambassador Group.